Serbian-AI-Society/Sentiment-Analysis-Task/README.md

 Acceptance Task for SAIS Hackathon 2024

 ## Overview
 This project serves as an acceptance task for the SAIS Hackathon and is designed to test your skills in natural language processing (NLP) by building a sentiment analysis model using the OpenAI API.
 The goal is to accurately classify texts into three categories: **positive**, **negative**, or **neutral**.

 ## Objective
-Your task is to develop a Python function that takes a list of text strings and returns a list of sentiment labels corresponding to each text string.
+Your task is to implement a Python program that reads a file with the list of text strings (separated by newline character) and returns a list of sentiment labels corresponding to each text string.
 The sentiments are classified as either 'positive', 'negative', or 'neutral'.

+In order to solve this task, you will need to integrate the OpenAI API and invoke one of their chat-based models to perform sentiment analysis on the input text strings.

 ## Requirements
 - Python 3.8 or later